Southampton - Crystal Palace: How to watch, team news, odds, prediction

 Team news

-Crystal Palace have had a horrible injury list as Connor Wickham, James McArthur, Nathan Ferguson and Mamadou Sakho remain out.
-James Tomkins has a chance of returning.
+Crystal Palace have had a horrible injury list as Connor Wickham, James McArthur, Nathan Ferguson, Mamadou Sakho and James Tomkins remain out.

 Odds and ends (full odds provided by our partner, PointsBet)